LSFN/-archived-lsfn-2016/protobuf/vessel-environment-protocol-README.md

 allows the receiver to determine if the content of the packet is the latest it has received.

-This is implemented as a one-byte "sync number".
+This is implemented as the one-byte field `syncNumber`.
 Each packet sent by either the vessel or environment will have this field set.
 This number increments with each sent packet.
 If the sync number is to be incremeted beyond 255, it is set to 0.
 Thus, the sync numbers move in a 256-step cycle.

 When information is received in a packet, it should be stored with the packet's sync number.
 When packet is received with information that would overwrite the